DharshanDeez/AdminPanelCrud/readme.md

 do npm run dev to run in development

 do cd frontend
-do npm install
-run react code
+do npm install to install modules run npm start to run  react code

 connect to mongodb locally or atlas